Spring 2026

 • Originalism

 Originalism is the single most prominent theory that judges use to interpret the Constitution and the law.
-This group will explore this legal theory and its leading critics, to understand the most important debate dividing the legal world today.
+This group explored this legal theory and its leading critics, to understand the most important debate dividing the legal world today.
 Dinner provided weekly in the Blue Ridge office.

 Led by Will Bleveans